KrisDavie/DoorTracker/README.md

 * When visiting a dungeon, that dungeons tab will be auto-selected
 * Players position is displayed as a red 'x'
 * Unvisited supertiles are automatically added to the map
-* Entering a dungeon will automatically add a lobby to the entered door
+* Entering or exiting a dungeon will automatically add a lobby to the door
+* Mirroring will add a lobby to the door mirrored to

 ## Usage
 Start SNI and launch the tracker.
 The tracker will automatically connect to SNI and start tracking.